patrick-replogle/co-make-fe/README.md

  - Heroku

 ## Project Overview
-CoMake is a solution oriented application geared towards bringing community members together to solve local problems.
+CoMake is a social media website aimed at bringing community members together to solve local problems.
 CoMake provides users with a platfrom to call attention to local issues, volunteer their time or resources, or simply ask for help.

 ## Contributor